 Dr. William Greer is a fellowship-trained orthopedic surgeon and sports medicine specialist with Tidelands Health Orthopedics.
 Dr. Greer earned his undergraduate degree from Harvard University before earning his medical degree from the Temple University School of Medicine.
 He completed his residency at Allegheny General Hospital in Pittsburgh and an orthopedics fellowship at Kerlan-Jobe Orthopaedic Clinic in Los Angeles.
 He holds a certification in orthopedics and a subspecialty certification in orthopedic sports medicine from the American Board of Orthopaedic Surgery.
 Dr. Greer is a leading member of the Tidelands Health Sports Medicine Institute, a team of clinicians with decades of experience treating high school, college and professional athletes.
 He serves as a team physician for the Myrtle Beach Pelicans.

 Judith Ingle is a retired educator.
-She has more than 25 years of teaching and administrative experience, serving as an English teacher in Lexington, S.C., District 5 and holding administrative posts with the Georgetown County School District.
-She remains active in education outreach efforts in the community and the state and is a member of the Georgetown County Early Learning Council and the Institute for Child Success, a statewide advisory council.
-She also serves on the board of Miss Ruby’s Kids and is former board chair.
+She has more than 25 years of teaching and administrative experience, serving as an English teacher in Lexington, South Carolina, District 5, and holding administrative posts with the Georgetown County School District.
+She has remained active in education outreach efforts in the community and the state as a member of the Georgetown County Early Learning Council and the Institute for Child Success, a statewide advisory council.
+She also served on the board of Miss Ruby’s Kids and is former board chair.
 Ms. Ingle is a member of Women’s Philanthropy and Leadership of Coastal Carolina University.
+She was also active at the state level as a member of the transition team for Dr. Jim Rex, state superintendent of education, and she participated on several statewide committees to establish, review and rewrite English Language Arts Academic Standards.
+In addition, she wrote proposals that were accepted for presentations at a variety of conferences for English and Language Arts teachers.
 She earned her bachelor’s degree in English and secondary education from Georgia State University and her master’s degree in education with a specialization in reading from the University of South Carolina.

-Michael “Tony” Jordan, LUTCF, is the owner of Tony Jordan Insurance Agency Inc. and represents Allstate as well as many other major insurance providers.
-He and his team have received numerous awards for production and customer service, including the Premier Service Agency designation.
-Mr. Jordan also owns Strovis Payroll & HR Inc. He served on the Georgetown County YMCA board and is past founding member and former chair of the board.
+Michael “Tony” Jordan, LUTCF, owns Strovis Payroll & HR Inc. He served on the Georgetown County YMCA board and is past founding member and former chair of the board.
 He is also a charter member of the Georgetown Rotary Breakfast Club and a former member of the board of the Georgetown County Red Cross.
 His contributions to the community have earned numerous recognitions, including Chamber of Commerce Distinguished Citizen of the Year in 2006 and the Red Cross Clara Barton Award for Meritorious Leadership.

 Dr. Marthena Morant

 Dr. Marthena Grate Morant is a native of Hemingway and a retired educator.
-During her 30-plus-year career with the Georgetown County School District, she worked as a teacher, assistant principal, principal and, most recently, executive director for human resources.
-While retired from full-time work, she now serves part time as an administrative assistant to the district's superintendent.
+During her 30-plus-year career with Williamsburg and Georgetown County School Districts, she worked as a teacher, assistant principal, principal and, most recently, executive director for human resources.
 Dr. Morant is a member of the American Association of School Personnel Administrators, serving as a member of the constitution and bylaws committee, and the South Carolina Association of School Administrators.
-She is a member of the Order of the Eastern Star and the NAACP.
-Dr. Morant is a lifetime member of Delta Sigma Theta Sorority and serves as president of the Georgetown alumnae chapter.
+She is a member of the Order of the Eastern Star and a lifetime member of the NAACP.
+Dr. Morant is a lifetime member of Delta Sigma Theta sorority and serves as second vice president of the Georgetown alumnae chapter.
 She is also a lifetime member of the Benedict College Alumni Association.
 She has been honored as the 2012 South Carolina Personnel Administrator of the Year and has received the Phi Beta Sigma Community Award.
-She is an inductee of the Phi Delta Kappa Honor Society.
+She is an inductee of the Phi Delta Kappa Honor Society through The Citadel.
 Dr. Morant earned her bachelor’s degree in elementary education from Benedict College, her master’s degree in education from the University of South Carolina, her education specialist degree from The Citadel and her doctorate in education from Nova Southeastern University.

 Mark Nash is a State Farm Insurance agent, operating an agency in Conway.
 Mr. Nash has been active in numerous professional and civic organizations.
 He is past president and a former board member of the South Carolina Petroleum Marketers Association and a former director of the Petroleum Marketers Association of America.
 He has served on the boards of the YMCA of Coastal Carolina and the Salvation Army and is a former member of The Citadel board of visitors.
 Mr. Nash has been recognized by the Georgetown County Chamber of Commerce as the Small Business Person of the Year.
 He earned his bachelor’s degree in business administration from The Citadel and his master’s degree in business administration from Charleston Southern University.